Skip to main content

 • Athletic achievement is a must.

-• The student must be enrolled in ROTC OR participate in another leadership program, where problem solving, planning strategies and professional ethics are learned.
+• The student must be enrolled in ROTCOR participate in another leadership program, where problem solving, planning strategies and professional ethics are learned.

 • Special achievements such as participation in a science fair, literary society, essay contest, local theater or other competition requiring individual exposure will be considered.